Taylor Mountain the Bear Territory by Tiger Mountain / 泰勒山

 See more trip photos here.

-Taylor Mountain makes an excellent moderate walk.
-It has just the right amount of altitude gain and nothing vigorous.
+Taylor Mountain makes an excellent mild outing, gaining a good amount of altitude and nothing grueling.
 There were no grand views on top to write home about.
-But along the way, we would catch glimpses of distant peaks.
+But we caught glimpses of distant peaks en route.

-Like before, we entered the mountain across from Tiger Mountain Trailhead.
-The gated road was right off the busy Highway 18.
-So I was extra mindful when pulling out of the parking area after the hike.
+Like before, we approached the mountain south of Tiger Summit.
+The gated road was right off the busy Highway 18 with constant swooshing.
+So I was extra mindful when pulling out of the entrance after the hike.

 Olympic Mountains